 Below are selected resources and tools specific to this Best Practice.
 Additional resources that may be useful for all Best Practices can be found in the SDPI Best Practice Resources.

 IHS Division of Diabetes Treatment and Prevention

-- Diabetes Standards of Care & Clinical Practice Resources: Foot Care
+- Diabetes Standards of Care and Resources for Clinicians and Educators: Foot Care

 American Diabetes Association

 - American Diabetes Association.
 12. Retinopathy, Neuropathy, and Foot Care: Standards of Care in Diabetes 2023 Diabetes Care 2023;46(Suppl.
 1):S203-S215. doi:10.2337/dc23-S012